British Open 2021: Get to know the golf courses of the Open Championship rota

 You know it as: “That place where Tiger Woods cried.”

-Unique features: A short drive from Liverpool's Penny Lane of Beatles fame; Site of first contest between Great Britain and the U.S. in 1921, an event that became known as the Walker Cup the following year.
+Unique features: A short drive from Liverpool’s Penny Lane of Beatles fame; site of first team competition between Great Britain and the U.S. in 1921, an event that became known as the Walker Cup the following year.

-Noteworthy moments: In 2006, Tiger Woods (left) won the British Open just two months after his father passed away.
+Noteworthy moments: In 2006, Tiger Woods (above) won the British Open just two months after his father passed away.
 He accomplished the feat by only using his driver once all week.
-The previous time Hoylake hosted the Open -- 39 years before -- Roberto De Vicenzo managed to sign a correct scorecard to claim his lone major title.
+The previous time Hoylake hosted the Open—39 years before—Roberto De Vicenzo managed to sign a correct scorecard to claim his lone major title.
+Most recently, Rory McIlroy won the title there in 2014.

 Where: Southport, England